 The Dalles Civic Auditorium's iconic structure was built in the Neoclassical Revival Style for the grand sum of $125,000.
 The Civic was dedicated to the Veterans of World War I, and later, to honor all veterans.
 A ballroom with a floating dance floor, gymnasium with a basketball court, the Fireside Room and Theatre, with some of the best acoustics in Oregon.

 The building continued to be maintained to serve the community and honor veterans.
-In the 1950's the auditorium was converted into a movie theatre complete with a projection room, an outside ticket moth and concession section in the lower lobby.
+In the 1950's the auditorium was converted into a movie theatre complete with a projection room, an outside ticket booth and concession section in the lower lobby.

 An intrepid group of generous, energetic and creative volunteers stepped forward.
 Ownership transferred (for one dollar!) to the newly formed Civic Auditorium Historic Preservation Committee, and 501(c)3 nonprofit charitable organization.
 Renovation and preservation began.
 There was so much to do to save The Civic!